iust-ai-4031/AI-TA-Tree/README.md

 This project implements a multi-node categorical decision tree classifier that is compatible with scikit-learn.
 Unlike binary decision trees, this classifier is designed to work with categorical features and can have multiple branches at each node.
 The implementation is based on the `MultiNodeCategoricalDecisionTree` class, which inherits from scikit-learn's `BaseEstimator` and `ClassifierMixin`.

-The purpose of this assignment is to give students hands-on experience in implementing a decision tree algorithm from scratch while maintaining compatibility with a popular machine learning library.
+The purpose of this project is to provide a hands-on experience in implementing a decision tree algorithm from scratch while ensuring compatibility with a popular machine learning library.

 ## Setting Up the Environment